lefayjey/linWinPwn/README.md

     - rid bruteforce
     - user enumeration
     - ldapdomaindump anonymous enumeration
-    - Enumeration for interesting services on DC (WebDav, Spooler, etc.)
+    - Enumeration for WebDav and Spooler services on DC
-    - Check for zerologon
+    - Check for zerologon, petitpotam
 - Module kerberos
     - kerbrute user spray
     - ASREPRoast using collected list of users (and cracking hashes using john-the-ripper and the rockyou wordlist)